Xilinx/VVAS/main/source/docs/common/common_plugins.rst

       Return:
          GstAllocator handle on success or NULL on failure

 ..note:: In PCIe platforms, the DMA buffer allocation support is not available.
-This means that the need_dma argument to gst_ivas_allocator_new() API must be false.
+This means that the need_dma argument to gst_vvas_allocator_new() API must be false.

-Use the following API to check if a particular GstMemory object is allocated using GstIvasAlloctor.
+Use the following API to check if a particular GstMemory object is allocated using GstVvasAlloctor.

 .. code-block::

-      gboolean gst_is_ivas_memory (GstMemory *mem)
+      gboolean gst_is_vvas_memory (GstMemory *mem)

       Parameters:
          mem - memory to be validated

       Return:
-         true if memory is allocated using IVAS Allocator or false
+         true if memory is allocated using VVAS Allocator or false

 When GStreamer plug-ins are interacting with hard-kernel IP or soft-kernel, the plug-ins need physical memory addresses on an FPGA using the following API.

 .. code-block::

-      guint64 gst_ivas_allocator_get_paddr (GstMemory *mem)
+      guint64 gst_vvas_allocator_get_paddr (GstMemory *mem)

       Parameters:
          mem - memory to get physical address